 Contact Jason McLinton, Vice-President, Grocery Division and Regulatory Affairs firstname.lastname@example.org for more information on:

-- Joining RCC’s national Food Safety and Regulatory Committee.
+- Joining RCC’s national Food Safety and Nutrition Committee.

 - Individual help on compliance programs including written preventive control plans that comply with the regulations.
 (Service offered to RCC members only.)